missinglinkelectronics/psmake/README.md

 ### Supported Platforms

-PetaLinux is supported from v2018.1 to v2019.1 (i.e. the last four releases).
-The Makefile should run on all underlying OSs supported by PetaLinux; however testing is only conducted on Ubuntu 18.04 LTS (Bionic Beaver) as of now.
+PetaLinux is supported from v2018.1 to v2023.2.
+The Makefile should run on all underlying OSs supported by PetaLinux; however, depending in PetaLinux version, testing is only conducted on Ubuntu 18.04 LTS (Bionic Beaver) or Ubuntu 22.04 LTS (Jammy Jellyfish) as of now.

 ### Setup